mu-ni/memo/bq/14principles.md

   I will never allow this to happen again

+- tell me about a time when you had to work with incomplete data or information
+- Tell me about a time where you overcame an obstacle and delivered results.
-- tell me about a time when you had to work with incomplete data or information research project, kaggle dataset, focus on the workflow how to make ML workflow more simple for developers totally new to it, not too much information about field
+- Obstacles met during a project research project, kaggle dataset, focus on the workflow how to make ML workflow more simple for developers totally new to it, not too much information about field